6789 Main Street

 To live and proclaim the Gospel of Jesus Christ by multiplying disciples, equipping the church for the work of the ministry and unleashing people to use their life for the glory of God.

 We affirm our confidence in God’s inerrant Word.
 We treasure its truths, and we respect its reproofs.
 The 66 books of the Old and New Testaments are the Word of God, inspired by the Holy Spirit, and written centuries ago by chosen men of God.
 The Bible is without error in its original manuscripts, is completely reliable as the final authority in all matters of doctrine and practice, and is centered on the person and work of Jesus Christ.
 The Bible is fully true in all that it teaches or affirms.
-The entire text of Scripture, including the very words, are a product of the mind of God expressed in human terms and conditions and written through human instruments without negating their personality, culture and freedom.
-(1 Thessalonians 2:13; 2 Timothy 3:15-17; and 2 Peter 1:20-21)
+The entire text of Scripture, including the very words, is a product of the mind of God expressed in human terms and conditions and written through human instruments without negating their personality, culture, and freedom.

 One man and one woman only to wed.

 The couple desiring to wed must first have gone through pre-marital counseling either with a MSC pastor or with a pastor approved by the MSC Teaching Pastor.

 A marriage between a believer in Jesus Christ as Lord and Savior and an unbeliever will not be performed by a MSC pastor or in a MSC facility.

 A marriage between two unbelievers will not be performed by a MSC pastor or in a MSC facility unless approved by the Board of Elders under special circumstances.

 A valid Idaho Marriage License is required for a MSC pastor to officiate at a marriage.